panr/hugo-theme-terminal/README.md

   # set title for the table of contents
   # can be overridden in a page's front-matter
   # TocTitle = "Table of Contents" # default

+  # use Source Code Pro instead of Fira Code
+  # useSourceCodePro = true

 [params.twitter]